 Canada is a destination that many international students fall in love with, especially for its quality of life and opportunities for professionals.
-If this is your case, surely you are thinking about the possibility of opting for a residence in this country.
+If your project is to live, study and work in Canada for a long time, surely you are thinking about the possibility of opting for a residence in this country.

 In this situation, it is common for you to have many questions and you want to know the process as best as possible to really understand everything you need to consider.
 We know that it’s not an easy task, but it is not impossible either, about 200 thousand people achieve this goal every year.